 Both front- and second-row occupants will find their seats comfortable and supportive.
 The second-row seat excels here by virtue of its ability to slide fore and aft and recline for greater comfort or to create more room for those in the back.
 Those seats also slide forward even with a child's car seat in place, eliminating the need to uninstall these seats every time you need to get people into the third row.
 And unlike the third-row seats in some competitors, the Nissan Pathfinder's rearmost seat has enough headroom to accommodate adults up to 6 feet tall.
 Legroom's a bit tight, though, so only kids will be happy back here on longer trips.

-Behind the third-row seats there are 19 cubic feet of cargo room, which can be expanded to 79.8 cubic feet with the second- and third-row seats folded flat.
+Both the standard Nissan Pathfinder and the Pathfinder Hybrid have 19 cubic feet of cargo room behind the third row of seats, which can be expanded to 79.8 cubic feet with the second- and third-row seats folded flat.
 It's a useful amount, but other models like the Acadia or CX-9 are roomier still.